 The Church of St. Bartholomew (Nathaniel) is placed today in the very heart of the Village of Cana.
 Tradition points to this location where Philip met with Nathaniel.
-Nearby there is also the Church of the Wedding that Christian tradition points to as the crypt of the church; where two out of the six jars that were used for the miracle are placed there.
+Nearby there is also the Church of the Wedding, which Christian tradition points to as the church’s crypt, where two out of the six jars used for the miracle are placed there.

 Locating the Village of Cana

 The Gospel of John describes seven signs or miracles Jesus performed; each meant to reveal his divine nature and mission.
 These seven signs are considered among the most significant events in the life of Jesus and are central to the teachings of Christianity.
 The first one is when Jesus turned water into wine at a wedding feast in Cana.

 But there has been much speculation about where Cana might have been.
 The author does not claim to have been at the wedding in John.
 Many would regard the story of the wedding at Cana as theological rather than historical or topographical significance because it is significant as the first of the seven miraculous “signs” by which Jesus’s divine status is attested and around which the gospel is structured.